Personal profile

 Research interests

-I received an MA in Social Anthropology and completed my PhD at the Department of Economics (both University of Amsterdam).
-From 2005 to 2013, I worked as a postdoc/lecturer at the department of Sociology of the University of Konstanz (Germany).
-I then held a lecturer position at the Informatics Institute of the University of Amsterdam.
-Since July 2019, I am affiliated to the Department of Information Science of the Open University of the Netherlands, teaching subjects such as Digital Transformation and Ethics in Digital innovation.
+Vanessa has a multidisciplinary background in anthropology, sociology, organization science, and information studies.
+She received an MA in Social Anthropology and obtained a PhD in the Social Sciences from the Department of Economics (both University of Amsterdam).
+From 2005 to 2013, she worked as a postdoc/ lecturer at the Department of Sociology of the University of Konstanz, Germany.
+Next, she held a lecturer position at the Informatics Institute of the University of Amsterdam.
+Since July 2019, she is at the Department of Information Science of the Open University of the Netherlands, teaching subjects such as Digital Transformation and Ethics in Digital Innovation.

-My research is dedicated to the investigation of the knowledge claims and epistemological underpinnings of novel methods of social research combining computational techniques with qualitative research.
-Examples include: online social network analysis, virual ethnography, interpretive social simulation and the qualitative study of large data sets.
+Her research is dedicated to the development of novel social science research methods combining computational techniques with qualitative research.
+Examples include online social network analysis, virtual ethnography, interpretive social simulation and the qualitative study of large data sets.
+Other research interests include: algorithmic management and platform control; digital transformation for social sustainability and, ethics of AI.

 Key publications: